dhis2/dhis2-server-tools/README.md

 # dhis2-server-tools
-Tools to support installation and management of DHIS2 with ansible.
+Tools to support installation and management of DHIS2 and its components,i.e postgres database, proxy and monitoring with ansible.

 ## Introduction
 DHIS2 is an open-source Health Information System application.This document is gives step by step guide on its installation with ansible.
 The scripts sets up the app on two scenarios.
 1. setup on a single ubuntu server<br>
    This setup uses lxd containers, ansible_connection used is lxd.
 2. Setup on multiple servers.<br>
    Here, dhis2 application stack, i.e database, apps and proxy, is setup on different server and the communication between them happens over the network.

 ## Pre-requisites
 * A fully qualified domain name (fqdn) resolving to proxy's public ip address in case of a disturbed setup, or dhis2 servers public address on single server setup.
 * SSL/TLS certificate - The install defaults to obtaining ssl/TLS certificate
   from letsencrypt, however, you could also use custom  SSL/TLS certificate.
 * ubuntu server running 20.04.